 SEO Project Management and Educating Clients

-Christopher Hart is Director, Eastern Region Operations of Bruce Clay, Inc. Last week he spoke at Scary SEO on the topic of SEO project management and client education.
+Christopher Hart is Director, Eastern Region Operations of Bruce Clay, Inc. A while back, he spoke at Scary SEO on SEO project management and client education.
 We thought we’d give you the inside scoop on his presentation by sharing his insights here on the blog.

 Search engine optimization is an ongoing process that depends on a strong foundation, continuing education and training, and communication between teams.
 Managing the project requires that multiple departments work like independent parts of a collaborative whole.
 Every part has a specific role to play, but contact is required between the parts to keep the operation running smoothly.
 These are some things to keep in mind when managing your search engine optimization project or when educating clients about the multi-dimensional process that is SEO.